AdamKyle/flare/resources/info/kingdoms/section-1.md

 One of the key aspects of Planes of Tlessa is to allow you to settle kingdoms.
 Kingdoms in Tlessa work differently than other kingdom management games you might have played or are used to.
 With some similarities but my own spin on it.

-Borrowing the idea of settling kingdoms from [racewarkingdoms](), I have made some changes to way they work here.
+Borrowing the idea of settling kingdoms from a game I used to play way back when.
+I have made some changes to way they work here.

 First, to settle a kingdom you simply move to any location that is not a port or special location.
 You’ll know if you can settle a kingdom by seeing this button appear in the actions section:

 <div class="mb-4">
     <a href="/storage/info/kingdoms/images/settle-action.png" class="glightbox">